abmclin/CleaningDataCourseProject/README.md

 ## Disclaimer:

-This script is provided without any warranty to the extend permitted by applicable law.
+This script is provided without any warranty to the extent permitted by applicable law.
 You use it at your own risk.

 ## Purpose: